Interconnectedness in the Global Financial Market: Conclusions

 \section{Conclusions}

 This paper presents an empirical investigation of comovement, as a statistical measure of interconnectedness, across 15 representative stock markets.
+We present a framework to measure such statistical interconnectedness on different levels of granularity - the stock, the sector, and the country level.
 The analysis shows that for asset markets, a global financial market, in terms of cross-country statistical interconnectedness, exists only within certain limits.
 We observe a mixture of regional and global sectoral effects, with the balance between the two fluctuating over time.
 For most of the time, regional segregation remains visible, even though in times of stress markets contract to a unisonous behavior.
 During such contraction periods, some countries still retain a high level of autonomous behavior.

 Previous research has focused on factors that determine the level of stock market comovement for various countries.
 The results, however, were not always as convincing as similar studies on the synchronization of business cycles.
 Our findings shed some light on this debate: the fine structure of stock market comovement shows significant time variation.
 Sectoral effects do exist, but they influence only parts of markets.
-These effects are also overshadowed by sectoral bubbles or collapses such as the financial crisis.
-Tracking the sectoral interconnections over time, we find a shift from the financial sector, to the materials and energy sectors.
+These effects are also overshadowed by bubbles or collapses such as the financial crisis.
+Tracking the sectoral interconnections over time, we find for example a shift from the financial sector, to the materials and energy sectors.
 A similar effect has been found during the dot-com bubble of 1997-2000 \citep[see also][]{imbs,wagner}.
-These help explain why identifying stable country-specific determinants for asset market comovement is difficult.
-In fact, for the Western markets, country determinants are probably at best secondary effects.
+The observation of these shifts help explain why it is difficult to identify determinants for comovement as well es sectoral factors.

 Our results also hint that the dimensional reduction on the level of sectors preserves qualitative features of the global stock market, like sectoral shifts, that can be lost in an analysis that is based on market indices.
 While indices' comovement is high and persistent, stock and sector-based comovement show more heterogeneity, which is not averaged out in the aggregate.